 Why we love it: This is a “natural” garden with a focus on native plants, unlike the others which are more groomed and curated.
 It’s set in a canyon and there are trails on both sides of the road to hike on.
 The main meadow has majestic views and is quite colorful when the wildflowers are in bloom.

 I lived in Santa Barbara for 10 years and know the area well.
 The town is beautiful and it’s worth spending a few days here.
-Other gardens in the area include Lotusland (right below), Casa de Herrero, the Mission Rose Garden, Alice Keck Park Memorial Gardens, and the Biltmore.
+Other gardens in the area include Lotusland (right below), Casa de Herrero, the Mission Rose Garden, and Alice Keck Park Memorial Gardens.
 If you’re into Balinese-style gardens, check out The Sacred Space in Summerland.

 Nearby Carpinteria has lots of growers and nurseries.
 You may want to check out Westerlay Orchids, Gallup & Stribling Orchids, Island View Nursery, and Seaside Gardens (they have quite a few types of gardens here to stroll through as well as plants to buy).